Keith Skinner: Career as crime historian and author

 From an early age, Skinner developed an interest in the history of Jack the Ripper.
 As an adult, he started researching his own family history and undertook more thorough research on the Ripper as well.
 From there, he moved on to the history of the Metropolitan Police and he is now an established crime historian and author.

 In 2001, he worked on the film From Hell as an historical consultant.
 He also worked as a historical researcher and consultant for the documentaries The Hunt (2001) and Hunt For Jack the Ripper (2001).

-He has also co-authored a number of historical books, namely:
+He has also co-authored a number of historical books: